Guinea Grass: History

-The area presently known as Guinea Grass village limits, Tower Hill area, and the San Juan Corridor were inhabited by the Maya through a number of linked Mayan settlement known as "Posito" or wells because of the vast number of wells built by the Mayas in the area especially by the San Juan Corridor and along the river bank of the New River by the Guinea Grass main road.
+The area presently known as the village of Guinea Grass, the Tower Hill area, and the San Juan Corridor were inhabited by the Maya in a number of linked Mayan settlements known as "Posito", or wells, because of the vast number of wells built by the Mayas in the area, especially along the San Juan Corridor and the bank of the New River by the Guinea Grass main road.
 Some wells can still be seen today and are used by farmers to water crops.
-Villagers of Guinea Grass have also spotted a tunnel made by the Mayas which runs from near the Catholic Church to a hilltop going to Ship Yard village by where the Pech family resides.
-As in most cases after the Europeans came to the Americas the population of the indigenous people declined and many settlements were abandoned which is exactly what happened in Posito.
+Villagers of Guinea Grass have also spotted a tunnel, made by the Mayas, that runs from near the Catholic church to a hilltop going to Ship Yard village where the Pech family resides.
+As in most cases, after the Europeans came to the Americas the population of the indigenous people declined and many settlements were abandoned which is what happened in Posito.

-Based on oral history passed on by the older generations, the village started when a few runaway slaves from Crooked Tree and Belize River Valley and many light-skinned (red-skinned) children of slave owners or English men ran away and settled by a stem of the New River (not the main river, which is presently Guinea Grass Village) to not be found, as marriage with a dark-skinned person was not allowed.
+Based on oral history passed down from older generations, the village started when a few runaway slaves from Crooked Tree and Belize River Valley and many light-skinned (red-skinned) children of slave owners or Englishmen ran away and settled by a stem of the New River (not the main river, which is presently Guinea Grass Village) so as to not be found, as marriage with a dark-skinned person was not allowed.
 They settled in the community with the remaining Maya of the area returning to the location.
-Later, the Waiika and Mosquito people from the British-owned Nicaraguan Coast arrived, and a few families settled in the village, along with a British farmer from the Belize Estate to cultivate the land.
+Later, the Waiika and Mosquito people from the British-owned Nicaraguan coast arrived, and a few families settled in the village, along with a British farmer from the Belize Estate to cultivate the land.

-In the 1800s, after slavery was abolished in the British West Indies, the British recruited indentured servants from China and India to come and work in agriculture in British Honduras.
+In the 1800s, after slavery was abolished in the British West Indies, the British recruited indentured servants from China and India to work in agriculture in British Honduras.
 A British man opened a banana plantation and brought Indian labourers to cultivate and work on the plantation at Guinea Grass.
-After a short period of time in 1847 came the mestizos (mixture of Spanish and Maya), the Yucatec Maya and the Yucatecos (Spaniards born in Yucatán Mexico to Spanish parents or grandparents) to the north of Belize escaping La Guerra de Castas (the Caste War) of Yucatán, Mexico.
-The settlement included multiple ethnicities, and different language speakers had to find ways of communication.
-They used English creole as a means to communicate with different ethnic groups.
+After a short period of time, in 1847, came the mestizos (mixture of Spanish and Maya), the Yucatec Maya, and the Yucatecos (Spaniards born in Yucatán Mexico to Spanish parents or grandparents) to the north of Belize, to escape La Guerra de Castas (the Caste War) of Yucatán, Mexico.
+The settlement then included multiple ethnicities, and speakers of different languages had to find ways to communicate.
+They settled on English creole as a means to communicate with each other.

-The Mestizo population soon grew to outnumber other cultures through intermarriages and high fertility rate.
-Although presently the number of households is lower in the village the Mestizo population is still the largest ethnic group followed by those identifying as mixed race.
-The community had no law officials or form of governance, so justice was taken into their own hands.
+The Mestizo population soon grew to outnumber other cultures through intermarriages and with a high fertility rate.
+Although presently the number of households is lower in the village, the Mestizo population is still the largest ethnic group followed by those identifying as mixed race.
+The community had no official administration, so it took justice into its own hands.
 Many white Spanish "Yucatecos" were feared because of this, and many altercations arose due to cultural and economic differences.